andrewrgoss/andrewrgoss.com/content/post/data_engineers_vs_data_scientists.md

 To deal with the disparity between an academic mindset and the need to put something in production, we’re seeing a new type of engineer.
 Right now, this engineer is mostly seen in the U.S. Their title is machine learning engineer.<br><br>

 <img src="/img/post/de_v_ds_fig3.png" "Figure 3" width="75%"><br>
 <sub>Figure 3.
 Diagram showing where a machine learning engineer fits with a data scientist and data engineer.
-Illustration by <a href="https://www.oreilly.com/people/17084-jesse-anderson" target=_>Jesse Anderson</a> and the Big Data Institute.</sub><br><br>
+Illustration by <a href="https://www.oreilly.com/people/17084-jesse-anderson" target=_>Jesse Anderson</a> and the Big Data Institute.</sub><br><br class="custom">

 Machine learning engineers primarily come from data engineering backgrounds.
 They’re cross-trained enough to become proficient at both data engineering and data science.
 A less common route is for a data scientist to cross-train on the data engineering side.